What is medullary cystic kidney disease?

 A uric acid test will be done to check uric acid levels.
-Uric acid is a chemical created when your body breaks down certain food substances, which passes out of the body through urine.
-Levels of uric acid are usually high in patients that have MCKD.
+Uric acid is a chemical created when your body breaks down certain food substances.
+Uric acid passes out of the body through urine.
+Levels of uric acid are usually high in people who have MCKD.

 A urinalysis will be done to analyze the color, specific gravity, and pH (acid or alkaline) levels of your urine.
 In addition, your urine sediment will be checked for blood, protein, and cell content.
 This testing will assist the doctor in confirming a diagnosis or ruling out other possible disorders.

-The complications of MCKD can impact various organs and systems.
-Complications include:
+The complications of MCKD can affect various organs and systems.
+These include:

 - anemia (low iron in the blood)

 - weakening of the bones, leading to fractures

 - compression of the heart due to fluid buildup (cardiac tamponade)